GET YOUR WORK NOTICED!

 - Easels and a 36x48 foam core board will be provided for all poster presentations.
 Students not providing a poster presentation will be responsible for bringing their own equipment (instrument, laptop, etc.).

-- Submissions will be judged for quality of presentation including but not limited to display, conclusions, and clarity of 7-10 minute verbal overview.
+- Poster submissions will be judged for quality of presentation, including — but not limited to — display, conclusions, and clarity of 7-10 minute verbal overview.
+Please visit the Evaluations/Rubric page to learn about judging criteria.

 - All research, scholarly work, and creative activity must be completed in collaboration with a faculty or graduate student mentor.